Last Updated: 1 month ago

 7. Your Cat is Getting Old

 Time doesn’t spare anybody, including our beloved cats.
-When your cat gets old, their vision and hearing start to weaken.
+When cats get old, their vision and hearing start to weaken.

 While that’s normal, your cat might lose their confidence when they can’t see or hear as well as before.

-Naturally, your cat will prefer to keep close to you so that they can orientate in their surroundings.
+Naturally, they’ll prefer to keep close to you so that they can orientate in their surroundings.

 8. Your Cat Has Separation Anxiety

 People often think that only dogs get separation anxiety in their owner’s absence.

 It might be strange, but some cats are also prone to this condition, especially those that bond closely to a single person.